Dunne: Tinnahinch Castle

 The principal seat of the Dunne family was Tinnahinch Castle.
 Originally known as "Baun Riaganach", the castle was built by Tadhg MacLaighnigh Ui Duinn in 1475 and was the residence of the chief of the Dunne's.

 Tinnahinch Castle was located at the Barrow River, one mile south of Tinnahinch bridge.
 The name Tinnahinch originally means "house of the island", a tributary stream of the Barrow river surrounding the castle gives it the appearance of an island.

-Tinnahinch Castle was destroyed by during the Cromwellian Invasion by forces led by Colonel John Hewson in 1653.
+Tinnahinch Castle was destroyed during the Cromwellian Invasion by forces led by Colonel John Hewson in 1653.
 At the time it was strongly defended by Charles Dunne and it required a full park of artillery from the invading forces to level the castle.

 After the destruction of Tinnahinch Castle the principal seat of the Dunne family moved to Brittas Castle.

 Unfortunately there remains nothing of the original castle apart from a wall which may have been part of the original building.